 While infections and viruses will go in time, a chronic cough for months is more worrying and should be assessed by a doctor.

 Constipation and diarrhoea are two common changes that could be indicative of many non-cancerous issues, but they can also be linked to diseases like bowel cancer.
 Other things to look out for are a change in colour of your faeces and blood in your stool.

 Needing to the toilet more frequently

-Needing to urinate more often is common if you have something like diabetes, a kidney infection or a UTI, but it it can also be one of the main symptoms of prostate cancer.
+Needing to urinate more often is common if you have something like diabetes, a kidney infection or a UTI which can be treated at a urologist in London, but it can also be one of the main symptoms of prostate cancer.